domechn/track3/README.md

 - [ ] Cannot list assets in earn wallet in OKX
 - [ ] Cannot list assets in Launchpool in Binance
+- [ ] If there is no BNB in BSC for ERC20 Wallet, it will mistakenly regard the balance of ETH on the ETH chain as the balance of BNB on BSC

 ## Sponsor